RubensZimbres/Repo-2016/Readme.md

 ------------------
 # Python Codes

+Keras version used in models: keras==1.1.0 | LSTM 0.2

 <b> Python - Autoencoder MNIST:  </b>	is an autoencoder model for classification of images developed with Keras, for the MNIST dataset, with model Checkpoint as a callback to save weights.

 <b> Python - Autoencoder for Text Classification:  </b>	is an autoencoder model for classification of text made with Keras, also with model Checkpoint.